There’s plenty riding on a job interview, and while the conversation matters, your body language can speak volumes about what you’re thinking.

 Keep an eye on the hiring manager’s posture too.
 Aiming to replicate their posture can create the impression of being kindred spirits who think along the same professional lines.
 It’s a technique known as “mirroring”, but it needs to be used with subtlety.
 Don’t mimic the interviewer, which can be outright annoying.
 Rather, take cues from their posture to shape your own.

 Accompany that warm smile at the start of the job interview with a firm handshake.
 It doesn‘t need to be a knuckle-breaking grip, which can suggest dominance.
 Nor should it be a limp grasp, which speaks of insecurity.
 Try practicing your handshake with a friend until you feel you have it right.
-Quick tip: You know you’ll be expected to shake hands, so transfer any papers or notes to your left hand before you greet the hiring manager.
+A quick tip: You know you’ll be expected to shake hands, so transfer any papers or notes to your left hand before you greet the hiring manager.

 What you do with your arms and hands for the remainder of the interview is just as important.
 During the meeting, avoid sitting with your arms crossed.
 It creates a sense that you’re closed off to the interviewer and uninterested in what they have to say.

-Many of us gesture with our hands, and that’s not a bad thing as it can show your passion about a topic.
+Many of us gesture with our hands, and that’s not a bad thing as it can show your passion for a topic.
 The trick is not to go overboard with wild arm swings or overly rapid hand movements that can quickly become annoying, and detract from what you’re saying.
 A good rule of thumb is to keep your hands above the desk and below your shoulders.

 In the pressure cooker environment of a job interview, it’s easy to make hand gestures that you’re not even aware of, and it can work against you.
-Rubbing your chin, touching your lips, or playing with hair or jewellery are all movements that nerves can bring on.
+Rubbing your chin, touching your lips, or playing with hair or jewelry are all movements that nerves can bring on.
 For the hiring manager though, it can suggest you’re uncomfortable rather than in command of the situation.
 If you don’t trust yourself, simply fold your hands on the desk.
 Chances are you’ll warm to the situation after the first few minutes and start to relax a little.

 Job interviews aren’t always conducted across a desk.
 You may be invited to sit on a low chair or couch around a coffee table.
 When that happens, your legs and even feet can speak volumes about how you feel.